Dhruvh-maker/flutter-intern-portal/README.md

-# flutter-intern-portal
-A modern Flutter app built for an internship assignment round, featuring an intern dashboard, announcements, donation tracking, and dynamic leaderboard updates.
-Developed using Provider for state management with a clean UI and smooth UX.
+# 🧑‍💻 Flutter Intern Portal App

+This is a mobile app built as part of a Flutter internship assignment.
+It allows interns to:

+- View and post announcements
+- Track personal and team donations
+- View an automatically updated leaderboard
+- Navigate via a clean and minimal dashboard

+📱 Built with Flutter and Dart
+🗂️ State Management: Provider
+🎯 Purpose: Internship Round 1 Submission